edean11/3datajs-bundle/README.md

 - nodeColor = default node color if nodeColorFunction returns undefined for any data point

-- nodeHighlightColor = RGB array for the color of the node when selected
+- nodeHighlightColor = RGB array or hex string for the color of the node when selected.
+If left blank, the object will not be highlighted

 - linkColor = RGB array for the default link color if linkColorFunction returns undefined for any data point